• Home

 Bungie has not yet detailed the full scope of microtransaction changes.
 Players should expect further announcements as the studio continues to assess community feedback.

-What Bungie Is Changing
+What Bungie is changing

-According to statements from Bungie, the first patch targeting Marathon will focus on tuning the game's difficulty to feel more accessible without stripping away the tension that defines the extraction genre.
+Bungie confirmed that the first patch targeting Marathon will focus on tuning the game's difficulty to feel more accessible without stripping away the tension that defines the extraction genre.
 Here's what players can expect from the initial response:

-- Difficulty adjustments in the first patch to reduce friction for newer players entering the game
+• Difficulty adjustments in the first patch to reduce friction for newer players entering the game

-- Microtransaction review underway, with Bungie acknowledging the community's concerns about the current monetization structure
+• Microtransaction review underway, with Bungie acknowledging the community's concerns about the current monetization structure

-- Further updates promised, with the studio signaling this is the first of multiple responses rather than a one-time fix
+• Further updates promised, with the studio signaling this is the first of multiple responses rather than a one-time fix

 Marathon's in-game store UI